What are offer prices?

 Where do I create prices?

 Prices are created in Cleeng’s content monetization tool.
-Each pricing model (subscriptions, passes, VOD, Live PPV) represents a slightly different pricing strategy.
-For passes, it is also possible to create multiple price points per offer (eg. early bird offers or mid-season offers).
+Each pricing model (subscriptions, passes, TVOD, Live PPV) represents a slightly different pricing strategy.
+For passes and seasonal subscriptions, it is also possible to create multiple price points per offer (eg. early bird offers or mid-season offers).

 After selecting your content offer type, and defining the basic offer information, the next step will be to define your pricing.